Quansight-Labs/free-threaded-compatibility/docs/installing_cpython.md

 !!! note

     When using these options, please check your `pip` version after the install succeeds.
+To check the version, run `python3.13t -m pip -V`.

     You should have a recent `pip` version (`>=24.1`).
 Upgrade it if that isn't the case.
 Older `pip` versions will select incompatible wheels with the `cp313` tag (binary-incompatible) rather than the `cp313t` tag (compatible).